notaryproject/notation/specs/commandline/sign.md

 ### When to use OCI image manifest

-[registry support][registry-support] lists registries with different compatibilities.
+[Registry support][registry-support] lists registries with different compatibilities.
 For registries not supporting `OCI artifact manifest`, user can use flag `--user-image-manifest` to sign artifacts stored in those registries.

 In case registries not listed in the page, user can consider using flag `--user-image-manifest` by checking the error message.
 Note that there is no deterministic way to determine a registry supporting `OCI artifact manifest` or not.
 The error message is just for reference.
 The following response status contained in error messages MAY indicate that the registries doesn't support `OCI artifact manifest`: